 Yes, we know.
 Stats aren’t everything.
 In fact, sometimes they really don’t mean much of anything.
 However, in cases like this, they tell a story:

 So… You’ve been on Twitter two weeks, you’ve tweeted three times, and now you have over 2,000 meaningful relationships established on Twitter?
 Wow… You’re even “listed” 12 times?
 What incredible awesomeness!!
 Not.
 Gimme a break.

 If the practice created this scenario as a result of their inexperience, then we totally understand.
 It’s OK.
 They just need some guidance.
 But if an outside marketing resource created this scenario for this practice, shame on you.
 You don’t “get” Twitter at all and you’re misleading your client.

 Seth Godin (serial entrepreneur dubbed by many as “America’s Greatest Marketer”) puts it this way:

 “First, ten.
-This, in two words, is the secret of the new marketing.
+This, in two words, is the secret of the new marketing for dentists.
 Find ten people.
 Ten people who trust you/respect you/need you/listen to you… Those ten people need what you have to sell, or want it.
 And if they love it, you win.
 If they love it, they’ll each find you ten more people… Repeat… This approach changes the posture and timing of everything you do.
 You can no longer market to the anonymous masses.
 They’re not anonymous and they’re not masses.
 You can only market to people who are willing participants.”